armeggaddon/py2cy/README.md

 - **Code Security**: Protect your scripts with advanced obfuscation.
 - **Performance Boost**: Enjoy faster runtime speeds with Cython optimization.
 - **Customizable Configuration**: Tailor obfuscation to fit your project needs.

 ---

-## 🤝 **Join the py2cy Community**
-Have suggestions or ideas?
-Join the community and contribute to improving py2cy!

----